ralphje/destructify/docs/fieldspec.rst

 .. autoclass:: ArrayField

    A field that repeats the provided base field multiple times.
+The implementation will build a structure-like parsing context with field names that are the element indexes.

    .. attribute:: ArrayField.base_field